gildas-lormeau/zip.js/docs/interfaces/Configuration.md

 The worker is created as a module worker, unless the URI is a Data URI or a Blob URI, in which case it is created as a classic worker.
 See [Configuration#createWorker](#createworker) for an example of classic worker script installing a polyfill of the Streams API.

+It can also be a function returning the URI, which is how the builds embedding the worker script produce it on demand.
+The function is called with `useBlobURI` set to `true` first, and called again with `false` when creating the worker from the Blob
+URI it returned failed, e.g. when the CSP of the page blocks Blob URIs.
+Anything else is rejected, see [ERR\_INVALID\_URI](../variables/ERR_INVALID_URI.md).

 #### Default Value